Jury Finds Defendants in XXXTentacion Murder Trial Guilty

-The jury has found the three men accused of murdering rising rap star Jahseh Onfroy, famously known as XXXTentacion, during a 2018 robbery in Broward County guilty as charged.
+A jury has found three men guilty of murdering rising rap star XXXTentacion during a 2018 robbery in Broward County.

-On Monday, Circuit Judge Michael Usan read the verdicts aloud and the three men, Dedrick Williams, Michael Boatwright, Trayvon Newsome, were unanimously found guilty.
+On Monday, Circuit Judge Michael Usan read the verdicts aloud as deputies placed each defendant in handcuffs.
+Dedrick Williams, Michael Boatwright and Trayvon Newsome were unanimously found guilty of murder and robbery.
 The jury took just over six days to deliberate.

+“We’re good, justice was served.
+Thank you guys for supporting us," said Cleopatra Bernard, XXXTentacion's mother.

+The trial spanned for four weeks as prosecutors laid out testimony, surveillance video and cellphone records tying each of the three men to the crime.
+Defense attorneys tried to refute evidence and point to others as responsible, but the jury didn’t buy it.

 Last week, jurors had asked to view the defendants’ social media accounts, as well as GPS data or maps to calculate distance between points mentioned in the case.
 The judge denied those requests, saying the verdict must be based on evidence presented during the trial.

-Boatwright, 28 and the shooter; Williams, 26 and the ringleader and getaway driver; and Newsome, 24 and second gunman, were found guilty of first-degree murder and armed robbery.
+Boatwright, 28, the shooter; Williams, 26, the ringleader and getaway driver; and Newsome, 24, the second gunman; were found guilty of first-degree murder and armed robbery.

 Sentencing is set to take place Thursday, April 6.

-During the month-long trial, prosecutors tried to link the men to the shooting outside Riva Motorsports in suburban Fort Lauderdale through extensive surveillance video taken inside and outside the store, plus cellphone videos they took of them flashing $100 bills.
+During the month-long trial, prosecutors tried to link the men to the shooting through extensive surveillance video, plus cellphone videos they took of them flashing $100 bills.

 Prosecutors also had the testimony of a fourth man, Robert Allen, a former friend of the defendants who said he participated in the robbery.
 He pleaded guilty last year to second-degree murder and awaits sentencing.